ChicoState/creativeblock-ux/README.md

 - Weaknesses:
     - The design is **not clear to a novice user** and forces lots of trial and error

-Using the information gathered from our research, we created personas and scenarios that addressed our users potential concerns:
+Using the information gathered from our research, we created personas and scenarios then approached our design accordingly:
 - **Low cost** or free app to cater to the hobbyists and passion projects with limited funding
+- **Flexible use cases** for creatives of scattered disciplines
+- **Modifiable** deadlines and projects for people who can only work in occassional bursts of free time

-Our sketches and diagrams follow designs which match these goals:
+Our sketches and diagrams follow designs which match our users needs thus far:
 - Simplistic **design that does not overcomplicate** small/ personal projects
-- **Enough information onscreen** to give even a first time user enough to hit the ground running
+- **Enough information onscreen** to give even a first time user/ tech novice enough to hit the ground running
-**Executive Summary**

 [Full phase I report](phaseI/)